Improved Coding over Sets for DNA-Based Data Storage

 Then $\vx_i$ can be decoded as $\vx_i=\vy_{\pi(i)}-\ve_i$. \end{IEEEproof}

 Let Then we have that

 If $p \mid q$ and $\log_p M < L/2$, then the redundancy of the code $\cS$ is

-We note that the codes in Corollary~\ref{cor:cons-s-Mms-S} and Corollary~\ref{cor:cons-epsilon-S} satisfy the condition in Theorem~\ref{thm:conmod}, i.e., each codeword has minimum Hamming distance $2\varepsilon+1$, thus we may use them as the input codes and get the following results.
+{ We note that the code in Corollary~\ref{cor:cons-epsilon-S} satisfies the condition in Theorem~\ref{thm:conmod}, i.e., each codeword has minimum Hamming distance $2\varepsilon+1$, thus we may use it as the input code and get the following result.